symfony/symfony-docs/quick_tour/the_big_picture.rst

 (``app.php``) to make it perform even better; that's why you should always use the development environment when developing your application.

-Different :term:`environment`s of a given application differ only in their configuration.
+Different :term:`environments<environment>` of a given application differ only in their configuration.
 In fact, a configuration can inherit from another one:

 .. code-block:: yaml